jyotirmayghosh/Infinite-Quiz/README.md

 ## Architecture
 The app is structured using the **Android Clean Architecture** pattern, incorporating **MVVM (Model-View-ViewModel)** principles to promote a clean separation of concerns.
 Dependency injection is managed using **Hilt**.
+To enhance app performance, use **Gzip** to compress data before saving to the local db.

 ---